awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-access-control-identity-based.md

 **Note**
 This section discusses using IAM in the context of AWS CodeCommit\.
 It doesn't provide detailed information about the IAM service\.
 For more information about IAM, see [What Is IAM?](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*\.
 For information about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-Permissions policies that are attached to an IAM identity are referred to as identity\-based policies \(IAM polices\)\.
+Permissions policies that are attached to an IAM identity are referred to as identity\-based policies \(IAM policies\)\.
 Permissions policies that are attached to a resource are referred to as resource\-based policies\.
 Currently, AWS CodeCommit supports only identity\-based policies \(IAM policies\)\.

 **Topics**
 + [Identity\-Based Policies \(IAM Policies\)](#identity-based-policies)